 Parents can assist their child by

-- assisting your young adult in discovering his/her strengths and weaknesses;
+- assisting your young adult in discovering their strengths and weaknesses;

-- encouraging him/her to establish strong relationships with Academic Advisors and faculty;
+- encouraging them to establish strong relationships with Academic Advisors and faculty;

 - maintaining open communication about grades and academic progress;

 - supporting your young adult efforts to be academically successful